25 Healthy Breakfast Ideas For Gestational Diabetes (You’ll Actually Enjoy!)

 This provides a combination of protein, low GI carbohydrates and healthy fats to stabilise blood sugar levels and keep you satisfied.

-2. Veggie Omelette
+2. Veggie Omelet

 Eggs are an excellent source of protein and other essential nutrients such as choline, vitamin B12, selenium and iodine.